 This is necessary for a lot of bready foods.
 Especially those glazed donuts we grew so fond of.

-For every hero, there is an origin story.
 The sticky bun originated in the middle ages at the height of the spice trade when cinnamon was becoming very prominent.

 From here, it was passed around Europe and eventually fell into the laps of the Pennsylvanian Dutch.